December 31, 2011

 December 15, 2011

-Behold my second postcard with Edinburgh Castle, about which I spoke at length here.
-But this photo was taken from another angle, such that in the front of the castle could be seen the Ramsay Gardens, a block of sixteen private apartment buildings developed into its current form between 1890 and 1893 by the biologist, botanist and urban planner Patrick Geddes (the inventor of the term conurbation).
+The Ramsay Garden is a block of sixteen private apartment buildings developed into its current form between 1890 and 1893 by the biologist, botanist and urban planner Patrick Geddes (the inventor of the term conurbation).
 Designed by the architect Stewart Henbest Capper, it was build by Sydney Mitchell, who had also taken over as architect, the result being a combination of traditional Scottish domestic architecture and a rather fanciful proliferation of balconies, towers and eaves.

 "You build your stations like we build our cathedrals", said Prince Edward, Prince of Wales, during the official opening of Toronto’s Union Station, on August 6, 1927.
 He received the first ticket sold at Union Station, to Alberta for a cost of $71.20, which today would cost over $1,100.